evanwu03/msp432_sprite_renderer/README.md

 ## Summary

-A basic guide on how to build and execute a project for the MSP432P4xxx series microcontroller by Texas Instruments
+A basic guide on how to build and execute this project for the MSP432P4xxx series microcontroller by Texas Instruments

 ## Prerequisites